mattymaloney/mattymaloney.github.io/_posts/2016-03-02-dns-health-diagnostic.md

 adds the SOA record to the normal `dig` output.

 For `nslookup`, I don't think we can make an SOA query directly from the command line.
-Including starting an interactive `nslookup` session, we can use:
+Starting an interactive `nslookup` session, we can use:

 ```
 $ nslookup